kazutomi/xiphqt/rhea/src/com/meviatronic/zeus/pollux/README.txt

 	Pollux's huffman decoding based on:
  	Self developed algorithm (deflated binary tree approach -
 	a kind of a 2 pow n compression), therefore there's no reference.
-	Dr. m. m.
-Timothy B. Terriberry pointed out, that this kind of approach is at least since 1993 a
+	Timothy B. Terriberry, Ph.D. pointed out, that this kind of approach is at least since 1993 a
 	reinvention:
 	R. Hashemian, "High Speed Search and Memory Efficient Huffman Coding," 1993.